Frequently asked questions

-Note that you pay for food using TOKENS this year.
+Note that you pay for food using TOKENS.

-The three food stalls at the Guildford Beer Festival are all independent operators, each should display allergen information and be able to provide guidance about dietary requirements.
+The food stalls at the Guildford Beer Festival are all independent operators, each should display allergen information and be able to provide guidance about dietary requirements.

 Although every care will be taken to label the food available for food allergies, we can not guarantee that there won’t be traces of nuts and other allergens on site.